dinesh06003/AWS-HandsOn-Projects/ApplicationLoadBalancer/ApplicationLoadBalancer.md

 - Availability zones: choose at least two
 - Security group: my-load-balancer-security-group

-### 4. Create the EC2 instances
-Launch EC2 instances with the Amazon Linux 2 AMI and a t2.micro instance type.

-### 5. Create a target group for the instances
+### 5. Create an Launch Template
-Use the AWS Management Console to create a target group for the instances.
-Here are the values we'll use:
+Click the “Create launch template” button.
+This will open the "Create launch template" page where you can specify the details for your template.
+Template Details:

-- Name: my-target-group
+- Launch Template Name: ALB-Template-AutoScaling.
-- Protocol: HTTP
-- Port: 80
-- VPC: choose your VPC
-- Health checks:
-  - Protocol: HTTP
+- AMI: Amazon Linux 2 AMI/ 2023 AMI.
+- Instance Type: t2.micro.
+- Key Pair: Proceed without a key pair.
-  - Path: /health-check
+- **Network settings**:
+  - Security Groups: Select security group which is already created for your instance or create new one that allows HHTP and SSH Traffic.
-  - Port: traffic-port
+- **Advanced Details**:
-  - Healthy threshold: 3
-  - Unhealthy threshold: 3
-  - Timeout: 5 seconds
-  - Interval: 30 seconds

-### 6. Register the EC2 instances with the target group
-Use the AWS Management Console to register the EC2 instances with the target group.
+  - **User Data** (optional): copy paste the same User data provided in the ec2 instance creation section.
+  - **IAM role**: Attach an IAM role if necessary.

-### 7. Create an Auto Scaling group
+### 6. Create an Auto Scaling group
 Set up an Auto Scaling group to automatically adjust the number of EC2 instances based on the demand.
 Here are the values we'll use:

 - Name: my-auto-scaling-group
-- Launch configuration: Select the same AMI and instance type used for the EC2 instances
+- Launch Template: Select the launch Template ALB-Template-AutoScaling
 - Min size: 1
-- Max size: 10
+- Max size: 5
 - Desired capacity: 2
-- Target group: my-target-group
+- Target group: my-target-group-for-ALB
 - Health check type: ELB
-- Health check grace period: 300 seconds
+- Health check grace period: 100 seconds
 - Subnets: Select the same subnets used for the ALB

-### 8. Verify that the instances are responding to health checks
+### 7. Verify that the instances are responding to health checks
-SSH into an instance and run a command to test the health check endpoint:
+copy the DNS name in the my-application-load-balancer and paste in the browset to check ALB is working fine or not.